 Professional continuing education can be defined as training (formal or informal) consumed by adults after they have left the formal education process.
 Professional continuing education can be tied directly to the degree earned formally or as independent learning events throughout your career.

 Almost all professions have some sort of initial certification or licensure based on training, schooling and assessment to be able to practice and then ongoing training requirements to keep license or certification current.
 Doctors, lawyers, architects, plumbers, barbers, ministers, pilots and accountants all have the initial acquisition of license or certification and ongoing training requirements.
 The ongoing requirements are different for every profession and jurisdiction but are most commonly measured by credits hours (CEU, CME, CPD, CLE, CPE, etc.) which are tied to time spent in accredited learning activities.
-The continuing education requirement is usually expressed in credit type/time period like 24 CEUs/year.
+The continuing education requirement is usually expressed in credit type/time period such as 24 CEUs/year.

 Individuals are ultimately responsible to know their own ongoing continuing education requirements, take the required training, maintain ongoing proof of completion and submit to appropriate accreditation body to maintain their license or certification.